LEAP

 Mikayla Brucoli

-Mikayla Brucoli is a Program Assistant for LEAP.
-She holds a Bachelor’s degree in sociology from Saint Joseph’s University.
+Mikayla Brucoli holds a Bachelor’s degree in sociology from Saint Joseph’s University.
 Prior to working at LEAP, she was a substitute teacher at schools across Philadelphia and New London, Connecticut, which fueled her passion for combating the school-to-prison pipeline and advocating for other areas of social reform.

 Outside of work, Mikayla enjoys spending time with her family, friends, and dog.
 She also loves to be outdoors, do yoga, make art, and travel.